FeelsDEX/feels/docs/300_launch_sequence.md

 # Token Launch Sequence

-This document details the complete process of launching a new token on the Feels Protocol, from acquiring FeelsSOL through token minting, pool initialization, and liquidity deployment via a bonding curve, through graduation to steady state.
-For MVP, we also provide a Launch Factory path that bundles steps and reduces the risk of user error.
+This document details the complete process of launching a new token on the Feels Protocol, from acquiring FeelsSOL through token minting, market initialization, and liquidity deployment via a bonding curve, through graduation to steady state.

 ## Step 1: Convert JitoSOL to FeelsSOL

 The first step is to acquire FeelsSOL, the protocol's hub token.
-All pools in the Feels Protocol require one side of the pair to be FeelsSOL.
+All markets in the Feels Protocol require one side of the pair to be FeelsSOL.

 ### Instruction: `enter_feelssol`